How Much Life Insurance Do You Really Need?

 Estimate future education costs for your kids.
 If you have two young children and want to set aside, say, $20,000 each for college, that’s $40,000.

-In Kentucky, the average annual tuition for in-state public colleges is around $11,610 for four-year public colleges, while out-of-state tuition averaged $30,780.
+In Kentucky, the average annual tuition for in-state public colleges is around $11,610 per year for a four-year public colleges, while out-of-state tuition averaged $30,780.

 Now, add D + I + M + E.